 Saturday afternoon at the Sammons Center, it was choreographer Bruce Wood who said it most succinctly, most eloquently — much like one of his dances.
 The Dance Council of North Texas held a fundraising celebration in honor of Dallas dance critic Margaret Putnam, who has been writing reviews since 1980 for the Dallas Times Herald, the Dallas Morning News and now for Theater Jones.
-Amid all the affectionate praise and gratitude delivered in speeches about Putnam — praise from friends, colleagues, dance company leaders and jocular host Tom Adams — Wood said simply, “Because she takes us seriously, all of you take us seriously.”
+Amid all the affectionate praise and gratitude delivered in speeches about Putnam — praise from friends, colleagues, dance company leaders and jocular host (and TITAS leader) Tom Adams — Wood said simply, “Because she takes us seriously, all of you take us seriously.”

 Given the often fragile state of dance companies in North Texas — and the tremendous upheavals in the dance scene and the media since 1980 — Putnam has been one of the few steadfast figures here (despite her own frail health, including a stroke in 2000).
 Dance critics have almost always been a rare, endangered species, but Putnam has managed to keep writing — and to write thoughtfully and engagingly about dance, without snobbery or exclusiveness.
 Which makes her rarer still.
 In fact, the Dance Council arranged the afternoon — which drew more than 100 people — as a benefit for the Margaret Putnam Scholarship for Dance and Writing.
 It’s a way of encouraging and supporting young dance writers.